chr1shr/vdropimpact/README.md

   geometric multigrid method [8,9], which is available as a [separate repository on GitHub](http:/github.com/chr1shr/tgmg).

-- The code requires [LAPACK](http://www.netlib.org/lapack/) for solving a tridiagonal linear system arising in the gas layer description.
-LAPACK is often installed by default on many new operating systems, and is available via many software package management systems.

 - The code outputs data in a binary format that can be read by the freeware plotting program [Gnuplot](http://www.gnuplot.info).
-The code uses a utils-gp, a collection of tools for processing and analyzing Gnuplot output files.
+The code uses utils-gp, a collection of tools for processing and analyzing Gnuplot output files.
 This is available as a [separate repository on GitHub](http://github.com/chr1shr/utils-gp).

 - The utils-gp repository requires [libpng](http://www.libpng.org/pub/png/) for making for full functionality, but this dependency can be omitted.

+- The code requires [LAPACK](http://www.netlib.org/lapack/) for solving a tridiagonal linear system arising in the gas layer description.
+LAPACK is often installed by default on many new operating systems, and is available via many software package management systems.

 By default the code assumes that the **vdropimpact**, **tgmg**, **utils-gp** repositories are placed in the same parent directory.